kmsilva00/LampROS/README.md

 git pull - pulls current changes , download and update the cloud files to ur local files

-git push - push current changes, upload and updates the local files to cloud [ don't forget to add and commit your changes before pushing]
+git push origin branch - push current changes, upload and updates the local files to cloud [ don't forget to add and commit your changes before pushing]

 git branch - Shows available branches